 The second half was much better, and of course, the ending was beautiful!
 Primarily because of the following famous quote: “It would be Carol, in a thousand cities, a thousand houses, in foreign lands where they would go together, in heaven and in hell.”

 By the way, as so often in the film, they changed some things from the original book.
 Nevertheless, I would recommend the book to anyone who loves the film as much as I do and who would like to know more details about Therese and Carol’s story.

 I really enjoyed reading this book.
 Although it didn’t give me the same excitement as a 5-star book, I can totally recommend it.

 Patricia Highsmith was a Texas-born novelist.
 She achieved worldwide fame mainly through her book series about “Tom Ripley”, which was made into several films.

 The best-known adaption is the 1999 film version “The Talented Mr Ripley” with renowned actors such as Matt Damon, Gwyneth Paltrow and Jude Law.
-She died in Switzerland in 1995 at 74.
+She passed away in Switzerland in 1995, at 74.